USS C-3: Design

 For surface running, they were powered by two 240 bhp Craig gasoline engines, each driving one propeller shaft.
 When submerged each propeller was driven by a 115 hp electric motor.
 They could reach 11 kn on the surface and 9 kn underwater.
 On the surface, the boats had a range of 776 nmi at 8.13 kn and 24 nmi at 8 kn submerged.

 The boats were armed with two 18-inch (450 mm) torpedo tubes in the bow.
 They carried two reloads, for a total of four torpedoes.

-Construction and career
+Construction

-C-3 was laid down by Fore River Shipbuilding in Quincy, Massachusetts, under a subcontract from Electric Boat Company, as Tarpon.
-She was launched on 8 April 1909 as Tarpon sponsored by Katherine E. Theiss, and commissioned on 23 November 1909.
+Tarpon was laid down, on 17 March 1908, by Fore River Shipbuilding Company, in Quincy, Massachusetts, under a subcontract from Electric Boat Company.
+She was launched on 8 April 1909, sponsored by Miss Katherine E. Theiss, and commissioned on 23 November 1909.

+Service history

 She was renamed C-3 on 17 November 1911.
-The boat cruised along the east coast with the Atlantic Torpedo Fleet and the Atlantic Submarine Flotilla through the early 1913, operating in tests and exercises.
-From May to December 1913, she was based at Guantanamo Bay, Cuba, and on 12 December reported at Cristóbal, Panama Canal Zone.
+The boat cruised along the East Coast with the Atlantic Torpedo Fleet and the Atlantic Submarine Flotilla, Atlantic Fleet, through the early 1913, operating in tests and exercises.
+From May to December 1913, she was based at Guantánamo Bay, and on 12 December, reported at Cristóbal, Colón, Panama Canal Zone.
 Her operations included exploration of anchorages, tactical drills, and harbor defense patrol at Canal Zone ports.
 In the summer of 1918, she patrolled off Florida, then returned to Panamanian waters.
-C-3 was placed in ordinary at Coco Solo, Canal Zone, on 22 August 1919, decommissioned there on 23 December 1919, and sold on 12 April 1920.